Visas for Kazakhstan

 There is an extensive list of countries whose citizens may enter Kazakhstan without a visa for a designated period of time – usually up to 30 or 90 days.
 More than 50 countries have this beneficial arrangement with Kazakhstan, including but not limited to the US, Australia, Canada, Brazil, Russia and all EU member states.

 Travellers planning to visit Kazakhstan are advised to confirm with their local Kazakhstani embassy whether they will need to obtain a visa or not, and if so, which one.
 Those that do require a visa to enter Kazakhstan will be faced with a daunting list of the various visa categories available, so it's always best to do a bit of research to make sure one is applying for the correct visa.

 Visitors visas for Kazakhstan

 F1 Tourist Visa

 If visiting the country to explore and see the sights, the F1 Tourist Visa is the appropriate visa.
 The F1 visa comes in single-, double- or triple-entry varieties.
-F1 visas allow the holder to be present in Kazakhstan for a period of 30 days, and are valid for a total of 90 days after being granted.
-Required documentation may include proof of hotel bookings, travel insurance and travel tickets.
+F1 visas allow the holder to be present in Kazakhstan for a period of up to 30 days and are valid for a total of 90 days after being granted.

 G1 Private Visa